GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Hunting for Ghosts: Archival Analysis

 \subsection{Temporal Trends and Propagation}

 To understand how invalid citations have evolved over time and whether they propagate across papers, we analyze temporal trends from 2020 to 2025 and investigate ``repeated invalid citations''.
-Our analysis reveals that invalid citation rates show a \textit{sharp increase in 2025}, This surge aligns temporally with broader shifts in AI-assisted writing practices, but our data alone does not establish causality.
+Our analysis reveals that invalid citation rates increased by \textit{80.9\% in 2025} (from a 2020--2024 average of 0.89\% to 1.61\%).
+This surge aligns temporally with broader shifts in AI-assisted writing practices, but our data alone does not establish causality.

-\textbf{Temporal Trends.} Figure~\ref{fig:papers_with_invalid_citations_timetrend} visualizes the temporal trends in papers with invalid citations from 2020 to 2025, both overall and across individual venues.
-The proportion of papers with invalid citations remained relatively stable from 2020 to 2024 (ranging from 0.76\% to 0.98\%), followed by a sharp increase in 2025 to 1.61\%. \textit{Comparing 2025 to the 2020--2024 average (0.89\%), we observe an 80.9\% increase in the invalid citation rate, highlighting 2025 as a dramatic inflection point.} This surge coincides temporally with the widespread adoption of autonomous AI agent workflows capable of generating entire paper sections and references with minimal human oversight.
-We hypothesize that invalid citations have evolved across three distinct eras: in the pre-LLM period, such errors primarily stemmed from human oversight or citations to restricted-access literature; during the early LLM era (2023--2024), conversational assistants like ChatGPT showed limited impact due to constrained reference-generation capabilities; \textit{however, the emergence of agentic workflows in 2025 fundamentally altered this landscape by enabling fully autonomous content generation,} allowing ghost citations to reach research manuscripts at scale.
-From a research domain perspective, AI/ML venues exhibit a more pronounced increase in invalid citation counts compared to Security venues, likely reflecting earlier and broader adoption of LLM-based tools within AI/ML research communities.
+\textbf{Temporal Trends.} \cref{fig:papers_with_invalid_citations_timetrend} shows that the proportion of papers with invalid citations remained relatively stable from 2020 to 2024 (ranging from 0.76\% to 0.98\%), then rose to 1.61\% in 2025---an \textit{80.9\% increase} over the 2020--2024 average (0.89\%).
+This surge coincides temporally with the widespread adoption of autonomous AI agent workflows capable of generating entire paper sections and references with minimal human oversight.
+We hypothesize that invalid citations have evolved across three distinct eras: in the pre-LLM period, such errors primarily stemmed from human oversight or citations to restricted-access literature; during the early LLM era (2023--2024), conversational assistants like ChatGPT showed limited impact due to constrained reference-generation capabilities; however, the emergence of agentic workflows in 2025 fundamentally altered this landscape by \textit{enabling fully autonomous content generation, allowing ghost citations to reach research manuscripts at scale.} From a research domain perspective, AI/ML venues exhibit a more pronounced increase in invalid citation counts compared to Security venues, likely reflecting earlier and broader adoption of LLM-based tools within AI/ML research communities.